There are two ways photographers price their work. Both schemes have their place. So, I offer clients a choice.

-With a day rate the understandable goal becomes producing as many photos as possible within the half or full day.
+With a day rate my client generally wants to produce as many photos as possible.
 A faster photo, however, isn’t a better photo.
-In fact, a faster photo is clearly a worse photo most of the time.
-Working frantically isn’t fun for client nor photographer and also sets the stage for oversights and mistakes.
+In fact, a faster photo can only be made by cutting corners and sets the stage for oversights and mistakes.
+Working fast isn’t exactly a relaxed affair for client nor photographer either, so the session often becomes stressed.
 Here’s an example:

 Come shoot day, the pressure to produce as many photos as possible quickly sets in.
-I work as hard and fast as I can.
-OK, it seems, until each shot nears completion.
-Do we stop yet, or push for more?
-My client might feel the shot is fine, and likely I do too, but is it all it could be?
-Another few minutes make a nice difference.
-When shooting based on time, the drive is for quantity and the perception of value seems based on the number of photos produced.
-Remove the time pressure, and volia!
+I work as fast as I can.
+Things are OK, it seems, until each shot nears completion.
+Do we stop short or push for more?
+My client might feel the shot is fine, and perhaps it is.
+But, is “fine” what we’re really after?
+Another few minutes could make a nice improvement, but where do we stop?
+When shooting based on time, the drive always seems to be for quantity and the perception of value seems based on the number of photos produced.

 The alternative approach solves this problem nicely.
 If each photo has a pre-determined cost regardless of production time, then time is no longer of the essence.
-Everyone is more relaxed and in a more happily creative mindset.
-That’s better!
-You might think a photographer’s goal would then become cranking out as many photos as possible anyway.
-Not if the goal is to make wonderful images.
+Everyone is more relaxed and in a more productively creative mindset.
+The photographer, myself included, still wants to produce as many photos as possible, but now it’s without compromising quality.
 And, that’s what my client hired me for in the first place.
+Quality.